WE KICK OFF A HISTORICAL JOURNEY OF LANKA’S SCHOOL RUGBY THROUGH THE AGES

 Years from the 1950s-1990s

-By the 1960s, more schools had become very competitive again and we saw schools such as Zahira S. Thomas’, St. Peter’s and Isipathana producing some champion teams, along with Royal and Trinity.
+By the 1960s, more schools had become very competitive again, and we saw schools such as Zahira S. Thomas’, St. Peter’s and Isipathana producing some champion teams, along with Royal and Trinity.
 During this period, a points table was introduced but was never used consistently each year.
-As an example, Zahira with one loss to S. Thomas’ were awarded the championship in 1962 with the aid of bonus points, even though the Thomians were unbeaten, with two draws versus Royal and Trinity.
+As an example, Zahira, with one loss to S. Thomas’, was awarded the championship in 1962 with the aid of bonus points, even though the Thomians were unbeaten, with two draws versus Royal and Trinity.

-In 1980, an official league tournament was introduced after many years – the A Division Gratien Cup tournament, and B Division Tyrell Muttiah Cup tournament.
+In 1980, an official league tournament was introduced after many years – the A Division Gratien Cup tournament, and the B Division Tyrell Muttiah Cup tournament.
 These tournaments required certain matches to be played in each division for a points system that would determine the winner.
-This was the deviation from the previous few years where the champions were decided based on the school having the best record during the season.
+This was a deviation from the previous few years, where the champions were decided based on the school having the best record during the season.

 By the mid-90s, after many years, a points table was introduced again in 1995 to crown the champions.
-In 1995, with the change in government the knockout tournament was renamed as the President’s Trophy.
-In 1996, the format was changed and they introduced a league system whereby the best teams at the end of the first round qualified for a league quarter final, semi-final and finally a league final to determine the champs.
-Both these years Isipathana went on to grab the championships.
-The league play-offs were discontinued the following year in 1997, as Isipathana went on to win the championship which they repeated in 1999 for their sixth title that decade.
+In 1995, with the change in government, the knockout tournament was renamed as the President’s Trophy.
+In 1996, the format was changed and the organisers introduced a league system whereby the best teams at the end of the first round qualified for a league quarter final, semi-final and finally a league final to determine the champions.
+Both these years, Isipathana went on to grab the championships.
+The league play-offs were discontinued the following year in 1997, as Isipathana went on to win the championship, which they repeated in 1999 for their sixth title that decade.

 2000’s

-During the 2000s, we saw two Kandy schools, Kingswood and Darmaraja winning the league championship for the first time.
-Additionally St. Anthony’s won the official league for the first time in 2001, though they had the best schools record jointly in 1971, when Isipathana were disqualified.
-Like the 1980s, in the early 2000s Trinity declined to participate in the official tournament as the school decided to play only their traditional encounters.
+During the 2000s, we saw two Kandy schools, Kingswood and Darmaraja, winning the league championship for the first time.
+Additionally, St Anthony’s won the official league for the first time in 2001, though they had the best schools record jointly in 1971, when Isipathana were disqualified.
+Like the 1980s, in the early 2000s, Trinity declined to participate in the official tournament as the school decided to play only its traditional encounters.
 As a result, when Trinity finally decided to take part in the tournament in 2004, the team had to start at the lowest division “D”, which took them four years to come up the ranks of winning the lower division tournaments until they reached the A Division in 2007 after many years.

 One other item of note is that in 2002, SLSRFU had a second A Division knockout tournament for the Premier Cup in addition to the traditional President’s Trophy.
-The Premier Trophy was also held in 2003, but due to too much rugby many leading schools were not keen on participating in two tournaments and therefore, from 2004 the tournament was not held for the A division, but was the standard knockout tournament for the B division to date.
-Isipathana won both instances of the Premier Trophy knockout championships when in 2002 they beat the league champions St Peter’s in the final by 16-11 and in 2003 they beat the league runners-up Wesley in the final by 24-0.
+The Premier Trophy was also held in 2003, but due to too much rugby, many leading schools were not keen on participating in two tournaments and therefore, from 2004, the tournament was not held for the A division, but was the standard knockout tournament for the B division to date.
+Isipathana won both instances of the Premier Trophy knockout championships, when in 2002 they beat the league champions St Peter’s in the final, 16-11, and in 2003 they beat the league runners-up Wesley in the final, 24-0.

 Champion teams from each year

-For the 1950s, 1960s and the 1970’s, the main source came from the national archives and old newspaper clippings in addition to any records that were retained within the schools.
-We found that in many instances even the newspaper reports were inconsistent and there were many discrepancies with the recorded scores or even results which needed further verification.
+For the 1950s, 1960s and 1970s, the main source came from the national archives and old newspaper clippings, in addition to any records that were retained within the schools.
+We found that in many instances, even the newspaper reports were inconsistent, and there were many discrepancies with the recorded scores or even results, which needed further verification.
 There were certain years where the champions were very clear, and it was declared at the end of the season, and there were other years where there was no clear declaration of champions, in which case we compared the results of the teams during the year.
-We obtained all information we could obtain and then verified accuracy by comparing to actual results available of the games to come to our conclusions.
+We obtained all the information we could obtain and then verified accuracy by comparing it to the actual results available of the games to come to our conclusions.

-There were instances such as in 1970, when the newspapers declared Isipathana as unofficial champions after their convincing win over S. Thomas’.
-However this happened to be the only loss for the Thomians as they won their remaining matches, while Isipathana had lost convincingly to the Peterites which happened to be their only defeat.
-However, by the end of the season Zahira held Isipathana to a draw, which left Trinity, S. Thomas’ and Isipathana all with one loss and in this case we included all three teams as joint champions.
+There were instances, such as in 1970, when the newspapers declared Isipathana as unofficial champions after their convincing win over S. Thomas’.
+However, this happened to be the only loss for the Thomians as they won their remaining matches, while Isipathana had lost convincingly to the Peterites, which happened to be their only defeat.
+However, by the end of the season, Zahira held Isipathana to a draw, which left Trinity, S. Thomas’ and Isipathana all with one loss, and we included all three teams as joint champions.

-The year 1971 was a controversial year when Isipathana went onto beat all the schools including a massive 24-6 win over Royal but drew with the Peterites and were considered unofficial champions.
-However, based on a complaint, that certain players in the Isipathana side were overage they were found guilty and were disqualified for 1971 and subsequently suspended for the entire season of 1972.
-Since the suspension, no other team was declared as unofficial champions that year.
-Based on our review of the results of the inter-schools games, we noted that S. Thomas’ and St. Anthony’s, who had both lost to Isipathana had the second best record together with Trinity.
+The year 1971 was a controversial year when Isipathana went on to beat all the schools, including a massive 24-6 win over Royal, but drew with the Peterites and were considered unofficial champions.
+However, based on a complaint that certain players in the Isipathana side were overage, they were found guilty and were disqualified for 1971 and subsequently suspended for the entire season of 1972.
+Since the suspension, no other team was declared as the unofficial champions that year.
+Based on our review of the results of the inter-school games, we noted that S. Thomas’ and St Anthony’s, who had both lost to Isipathana, had the second-best record together with Trinity.
 Trinity did not have a fixture with Isipathana and had played fewer matches.
-All three teams had a loss and a draw each and won the rest of the games after the Isipathana game was awarded to the Thomians’ and the Antonians and we therefore considered them joint champions for 1971.
-We had a few similar situations such as 1975 and 1979, where one than one team had the same record, while in 1973 Royal, St. Peter’s and Trinity were officially declared as champions with the same record.
+All three teams had a loss and a draw each and won the rest of the games after the Isipathana game was awarded to the Thomians and the Antonians, and we therefore considered them joint champions for 1971.
+We had a few similar situations, such as 1975 and 1979, where more than one team had the same record, while in 1973, Royal, St Peter’s and Trinity were officially declared as champions with the same record.

-Following is a breakdown of our results from 1932-2017 with first a summary of the results with the number of titles won by each team.
+Following is a breakdown of our results from 1932-2017, with first a summary of the results with the number of titles won by each team.
 We have only considered the 15-a-side seasons and any knockout tournaments that were conducted for the A division during the year.
-At the time of writing, Royal just secured another league title for the year 2017 beating Trinity in the first leg of the Bradby Shield.
-Unfortunately for Trinity, the wait continues for a league title, which they last won under Tyrell Rajapakse in 1987.
+Royal College won the League Championship after beating Trinity College in the 1st leg of Bradby for the year 2017.
+For Trinity, the wait continues since winning the League last in 1987 under Tyrrel Rajapakse.